Youth Service Awards

 The Nomination Process

 For each question in the nomination narrative, please describe the nominee’s service and contributions to the community.
-Each answer should be written in paragraph form (i.e. not as a bulleted list) and contain under 1,000 characters.
+Each answer should contain under 1,000 characters (roughly 120-180 words).
 The questions in the nomination narrative are:

-- What were outcomes of the youth or youth group’s service from 2018 to 2019?
-Provide quantitative data citing number of volunteer hours provided, number of people served, etc., that shows results of the volunteer service activities.
+- Quantitative Data: What were outcomes of the nominee’s volunteerism between January 2020 and April 2021?
+Provide quantitative data citing number of masks sewn, number of virtual events held, volunteer hours tutoring siblings, etc., that shows results of the volunteer service activities.

 The narrative will be the only information used to select the recipients of the Youth Service Awards.
 View an outline of the nomination form.